luizbgomide/EclipsePhase2e-ptbr/src/SUPP/03-FC/01-flexbot-design.md

 ### Size

-Individual modules are small sized ([Sizes](../../12/21-other-action-factors.md#sizes) EP2).
+Individual modules are small sized ([Sizes](../../12/21-other-action-factors.md#sizes) in _EP2_).
 A flexbot of 3–4 modules is medium sized.
 Those with 5–9 are large.
 A flexbot of 10+ modules is very large.

 Flexbots composed of 15+ modules are too big to effectively control with a cyberbrain; movement at such sizes also becomes challenging.
 These massive flexbots require core system cyberbrains like those used in habitats and ships.